 - The Behaviour Education Program (Check in- Check out) (Crone, Horner & Hawken, 2004).
 This evidence-based Tier 2 support builds on the school-wide expectations by providing students with frequent feedback and reinforcement from their teacher/s, a respected facilitator, and the student's parents for demonstrating appropriate behaviour and academic engagement.
 The goal is to move the student to self-management. - The Check and Connect Mentoring Program (Christenson et al, 2012).
-The core of Check and Connect is a trusting, relationship between the student (Year 10 -12) and a caring, trained teacher mentor (Head of House; ST:IE; ML:DP; ML:EC; ML:PO; ML: Pathways.
+The core of Check and Connect is a trusting, relationship between the student (Year 10 -12) and a caring, trained teacher mentor (Head of House; ST:IE; ML: DP; ML:EC; ML:PO; ML: Pathways).
 This mentor both advocates for and challenges the student and partners with the family, school, and community to keep education salient for the student. - Social Skills Clubs/Groups.
 This type of intervention involves directly teaching social skills to enhance a student's ability to interact with peers and adults.
 Whilst social skill instruction may be part of the work done in universal supports this type of targeted support occurs in smaller groups with students who require additional practice and feedback on their behaviour.
-A teacher or guidance counsellor facilitates this type of group.
+At Mary MacKillop College this is facilitated by our guidance counsellor with support from teachers and our Chaplain. - Positive Peers Group- targeted at Years 7 and 8 students who are experiencing peer conflicts and have deficits in their social skills; facilitated by the Guidance Counsellor and Head of House. - Pathways students are provided with opportunities outside of the class and school environment to develop knowledge and skills in alternative learning environments, which are targeted at Senior Students.
+For students in Year 9 and 10 there is the option with parent support to explore work experience opportunities. - Tidda Girls A group of students who identify as Aboriginal and Torres Strait Islander.
+They are provided with cultural mentoring and liaison with ATSI Liaison Officer and representatives of their community.